In this article...

 If a child refuses to see a parent before 18, that child should be encouraged to see the parent.
 The parents should listen to the child, try to understand, and ensure their safety isn't compromised.
 Family Counseling may be necessary, and if needed, they can request court assistance.

-What happens with Parenting Time During a Public Emergency?
+What Happens with Parenting Time During a Public Emergency?

 During a public emergency, all court orders and parenting time shall stay in place.
 Still, parents should be flexible and work with one another on providing the best situation for their child or children.

-Parents should make child support and payments in the same manner without interruption.
+Parents should make child support payments in the same manner without interruption.
 Payments can be made online, and papers may be filed online.
 If needed, a petition to modify support can be filed.

 Specific Provisions Regarding Parenting Time